flutter-munich/hackathon/README.md

 You can see screenshots and video recordings for every team's solution in the [`./solutions` folder](https://github.com/flutter-munich/hackathon/tree/master/solutions).
 As the apps used text-to-speech, the GIFs might not do the apps justive, so clone the projects and see how they really work.

+## Community solutions submitted online after the event

+> Do you want to share your solution with us?
+Create a pull request!
+We would like to see more solutions to this issue.

+## Solutions from the event

 ***

 ### Flutter for life